The niche itself couldn't support them, not the content quality, not the consistency, not the work ethic.

 Art and design content lives in a CPM desert.
 Advertisers don't bid aggressively for that audience.
 Brand deals in that space are rare, low-paying, and inconsistent.
 So even with solid viewership, the revenue per view is a fraction of what creators in other verticals earn.

-This isn't a quality problem.
-It's a market structure problem.
-The same effort, the same skill, the same consistency — applied in a different niche — produces completely different financial outcomes.
+This is a market structure problem, not a quality problem.
+The same effort, skill, and consistency applied in a different niche produces completely different financial outcomes.

 Why this matters if you're a brand

-When brands evaluate creators for campaigns, subscriber count is usually the first filter.
-Sometimes the only filter.
-And it feels logical.
-More followers, more reach, more impact.
-Right?
+When brands evaluate creators for campaigns, subscriber count is usually the first filter, sometimes the only filter.
+More followers suggests more reach and more impact.
+The logic is clean and wrong.

-A subscriber in the finance niche is worth dramatically more to advertisers than a subscriber in the art niche.
+A subscriber in the finance niche is worth substantially more to advertisers than a subscriber in the art niche.
 The purchase intent is different.
 The advertiser demand is different.
-The CPM structure is completely different.
+The CPM structure is different.

 90K Creator (Art Niche)